appgate/conkolla/examples.md

 ```

-## Copy entitities from one system to another
+## Copy entities from one system to another
 This example demonstrates how you can copy entities from one to another system in a controlled and assisted way.
 The below example copies entitlements by using the in-editor loaded entitlements:

 - Log-in to both controllers `src` and `dst`, assure you have the privileges to write entitlements on dst.